Groznjan: The Idyllic Artist Village in Istria

 Today’s appearance of Groznjan is due to the artist and sculptor Aleksandar Rukavina, who, together with other artists, has ensured the preservation and restoration of the buildings.

-Things to do in Groznjan
+Best Things to Do in Groznjan

 The Old Town of Groznjan

 The most important attraction of Groznjan is the historical old town, which for many visitors is even one of the most beautiful in the Istrian hinterland.
 Here you can still stroll through really romantic, winding stone alleys and enjoy the unique charm of the ancient stone houses.
 A magical backdrop that takes you on a journey back in time to the Middle Ages.
-At every corner there are great photo spots and small attractions to discover.
+At every corner, there are great photo spots and small attractions to discover.
 Also beautiful are the many hidden places decorated with flowers, which give this village an extra portion of charm.

 Catholic parish church Sveti Vida

 The most beautiful church in the village is the Catholic Baroque parish church of Sveti Vida, also known as Župna crkva Sveti Vida, Modesta i Krešencije.
 It was built in 1770, on the same spot where a church from the 14th century had been located before.
 The 36-meter-high bell tower from 1721, which is even a little older than the church, is also worth seeing.
-If possible, you should also visit the interior, where you can admire beautiful decorations and interesting paintings of some famous artists.
+If possible, you should also visit the interior, where you can admire beautiful decorations and interesting paintings of some well-known artists.

-Galleries, Art and Hidden places
+Galleries, Art and Hidden Places